 The graves can still be seen.
 The creek's name is Haugalækur creek".

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason volume IV - pages 122-123).
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason, volume IV, pages 122-123).

 Galtastaðir-fram

-It is located some 20 minutes away from Egilsstaðir, the capital city of East Iceland.
-But as I said earlier then it is still closed as far as I know.
+It is located about 20 minutes from Egilsstaðir, the capital of East Iceland.
+But as I said earlier, it is still closed as far as I know.

 Sænautasel turf house